 When the court experienced drastic budget cuts in the late 1990’s, the CASA program was cut back to its original mandate to serve children in dependency cases (foster care).
 But a small group of visionaries took action and founded the first independent, private, non profit Family Law CASA program in the nation.
 Thanks to this small group of people, Family Law CASA has provided an advocate for over 2000 children in high risk family law custody cases.

-On behalf of the children, we are deeply grateful for the vision and hard work of Caroline Davis, Founding Executive Director; Elizabeth Park, Founding Board President, and Founding Board Members Leslie Byrnes, Mabry DeBuys, Alden Garrett, Edward Greenleaf, Wendy Hutchins-Cook, Hon.
+On behalf of the children, we are deeply grateful for the vision and hard work of Caroline Davis, Founding Executive Director; Elizabeth Park, Founding Board President, and Founding Board Members Leslie Byrnes, Mabry DeBuys, Alden Garrett, Edward Greenleaf, Dr. Wendy Hutchins-Cook, Hon.
 Larry Jordan, Ret., Patsy Pattison and Linda Walker.